Breens-Mbaka/JetpackCompose-LiveScoreApp-MVVM/README.md

+# NOTE ✋🚦
+Elena API is closing soon so I resorted to using the SportsData API, the main branch contains the Elena API integration and the fix/sport-data-api branch contains the new API integration

 ## LiveScoreApp
-An Android App that fetches live and upcoming matches from the ElenaSport API
+An Android App that fetches live and upcoming matches that used to fetch data from ElenaSport API but now SportsData API

 ## Prerequisite Before Running This App
-Please sign up to [Elena API](https://elenasport.io/) and create an access token then navigate to `util/Constants.kt` and put it in the variable;
+Please sign up to [SportsDataApi](https://sportdataapi.com/) and get you API key from your Dashboard then navigate to `util/Constants.kt` and put it in the variable;

 ``
-const val ACCESS_TOKEN = "Bearer [PUT ACCESS TOKEN HERE]" ``
+const val API_KEY = "PUT API KEY HERE"
+``

 ### ScreenShots